hackclub/OnBoard/docs/ordering_from_JLCPCB.md

 ![](images/ordering/assembly.png)

-- **PCBA Type** - Economic.
+- **PCBA Type**: Economic.
 Standard is very expensive.
-- **PCBA Qty** - Instead of soldering parts to all 5 boards, you can choose to get just 2 to save grant money.
+- **PCBA Qty**: Instead of soldering parts to all 5 boards, you can choose to get just 2 to save grant money.
 They'll ship the other 3 boards without any components on them to you.
-- **Confirm Parts Placement** - JLCPCB will manually check whether your parts are oriented correctly for a small fee.
+- **Confirm Parts Placement**: JLCPCB will manually check whether your parts are oriented correctly for a small fee.

 Then on the next screen, upload the `bom.csv` and `positions.csv` (from KiCAD) or `BOM_PCB.csv` and `PickAndPlace.csv` (from EasyEDA).